 Chip Huyen

 A challenge of building AI applications is choosing which model to use.
 What if we don’t have to?
 What if we can predict the best model for any prompt?
 Predictive human preference aims to predict which model users might prefer for a specific query.
-Table of contents Ranking Models Using Human Preference How Preferential Ranking Works Correctness of Chatbot Arena Ranking Eval data Results Predicting Human Preference For Each Prompt Experiment setup Experiment results Domain-specific and query-specific leaderboards Conclusion Human preference has emerged to be both the Northstar and a powerful tool for AI model development.
+Human preference has emerged to be both the Northstar and a powerful tool for AI model development.
 Human preference guides post-training techniques including RLHF and DPO.
 Human preference is also used to rank AI models, as used by LMSYS’s Chatbot Arena.
 Chatbot Arena aims to determine which model is generally preferred.
 I wanted to see if it’s possible to predict which model is preferred for each query.
-One use case of predictive human preference is model ...
+One use case of predictive human preference is model routing.
+For example, if we know in advance that for a prompt, users will prefer Claude Instant’s response over GPT-4, and Claude Instant is cheaper/faster than GPT-4, we can route this prompt to Claude Instant.
+Model routing has the potential to increase response quality while reducing c...

 Sampling for Text Generation